 Homeowners spend a large portion of their energy costs cooling and heating their home.
 Being comfortable is one of the most important things to a high quality of life.
 The humidity of the air inside of your home determines how much heat the air holds inside of your home.

 On a hot summer day, if the humidity inside the home increases, the air will hold more heat and the air conditioner will have to run longer to offset humidity and temperature.
 It is the opposite effect, but same results on cold winter days.
 If the humidity inside your home gets too low, the air will hold less heat inside your home.
 Your heating system will work harder to maintain comfortable temperatures in your home.
-The result of your heating and air conditioner working harder and longer?
+The result of your heating and air conditioner work harder and longer?
 Higher energy costs.

 If your air conditioner or heating system isn’t enough to maintain comfortable humidity levels, there are also dehumidifiers.
 This simple appliance will pull moisture from their air before it goes into your home.
 They can be paired with your air conditioner so that you can adjust temperature and humidity levels at once.